zyj183247166/Recursive_autoencoder_xiaojie/README.md

 # Fast Clone Detection Based on Weighted Recursive Autoencoders

-use Weighted Recursive Autoencoders to learn the target software system, model all functions to vectors, and at last use NSG algorithm to detect clone Pair.
+use Weighted Recursive Autoencoders to learn the target software system, model all functions to vectors, and at last use NSG algorithm to detect clone Pair. ***Some core codes are obscured***.

 # 0 Acknowledgement